Difference Between Agonist and Antagonist

 Main Differences Between Agonist and Antagonist

-2. Agonists always induce or triggers the receptors for a certain natural response while antagonist tries to displace the agonist and blocks its path to the receptors.
+2. Agonists always induce or trigger the receptors for a certain natural response, while antagonist tries to displace the agonist and blocks its path to the receptors.

-4. There are some agonists that could act as an antagonist, but the reverse, i.e. antagonist working as agonist does not exist.
+4. Some agonists could act as antagonists, but the reverse, i.e. antagonist working as an agonist, does not exist.

-5. An improper dose of agonist could only increase the tolerance of the body, thereby making it ineffective; whereas an improper dose of antagonist chemicals could create deteriorating effects.
+5. An improper dose of agonist could only increase the body’s tolerance, making it ineffective, whereas an improper dose of antagonist chemicals could create deteriorating effects.

 References